-- A. The class will generally meet on Tuesday and Thursday afternoons from 2:00 p.m. to 3:35 p.m. in MHSL 331. - B. The first class meets on Thursday, August 17, 2017.
-The last class meets on Thursday, November 16.
-The class will meet twenty-one times. - C. The class will not meet on the following six dates: - 1.
-Tuesday, September 12 due to a conference conflict - 2.
-Thursday, September 14 due to a conference conflict - 3.
-Thursday, September 28 due to a conference conflict - 4.
-Thursday, October 19 due to mid-semester break - 5.
-Thursday, October 26 due to a conference conflict - 6.
-Tuesday, November 8 due to a conference conflict - D. Flipped Classroom.
+- A. The class will generally meet on Tuesday and Thursday afternoons from 2:00 p.m. to 3:35 p.m. in MHSL 331. - B. The first class meets on Tuesday, August 21, 2018.
+The last class meets on Thursday, November 29.
+The class will meet, in person, twent-one times. - C. The class will not meet on the following nine dates: - 1.
+Tuesday, August 28 due to a conference conflict - 2.
+Thursday, August 30 due to a conference conflict - 3.
+Tuesday, September 4 due to a conference conflict - 4.
+Thursday, October 11 due to a conference conflict - 5.
+Thursday, October 18 due to mid-semester break - 6.
+Tuesday, October 23 due to mid-semester break - 7.
+Thursday, November 1 due to health law moot court - 8.
+Tuesday, November 20 due to Thanksgiving - 9.
+Thursday, November 22 due to Thanksgiving

+- D. Flipped Classroom.
 While we will not meet on some of the regular Tuesday and Thursday dates, this omitted class time is more than "covered."
-As described above, you will have dozens of Blackboard-based lectures and exercises. - E. Extended Class Time on November 14 and 16.
-I am teaching another section of this course to hybrid students who will be on campus, in residence during the week of November 12.
-It will be productive and fun to have "joint" exercises this week during your normal class time.
-Given the scheduling logistics, this works best if you can stay until 4:00 p.m. on those two days.
-This is just 25 more minutes each day.
-That is far less than the time you will have saved from just a single canceled class. - F. Required Extracurricular Meeting 1 of 2.
+As described above, you will have dozens of web-based lectures and exercises. - E. Minnesota Supreme Court Oral Argument.
+While not required, I encourage you to attend the oral argument in Warren v Dinter, No. A17-0555, at 9:00 am on Wednesday, September 5, 2018.
+The existence of a physician-patient treatment relationship is a threshold issue for many of the duties that we will discuss in this course. - F. Required Extracurricular Meeting 1 of 2.
 I would like to get to know each of you outside class.
-Therefore, before October, please schedule a 15-minute meeting at a convenient time, perhaps before or after class.

-- G. Required Extracurricular Meeting 2 of 2.
-Sometime during the span of the semester, please attend a meeting of any of the Minnesota health licensing boards.
+Therefore, before October, please schedule a 15-minute meeting at a convenient time, perhaps before or after class. - G. Required Extracurricular Meeting 2 of 2.
+Sometime, during the span of this semester, please attend a meeting of any of the Minnesota health licensing boards.
 There are dozens and they have a variety of weekday and weekend meeting times. http://mn.gov/health-licensing-boards.
-Please prepare a short (~2 minute) report for the class. - H. Extra Review Session.
+You may attend for only the portion of the agenda that you find of interest.
+Please prepare a short (~3 minute) report for the class.
+If making one of these meetings is burdensome, please propose another field trip that relates to the subject matter of this course. - H. Extra Review Session.
 Depending on class interest, I am happy to schedule an extra "review" class during the weeks before the final exam. - 1.
 Please email your questions to me at least 24 hours before such session to better enable me to answer them. - 2.
 I am also happy to meet, at any time during the semester, both with individual students in my office, and with small groups.
 For example, last year, several students found it useful to review essays that they wrote on extra practice problems.